nafisalawalidris/Bitcoin-Price-Analysis-Before-the-2024-Halving/README.md

 ![Bitcoin](https://img.shields.io/badge/Bitcoin-Price%20Analysis-blue)

-This project analyzes Bitcoin's price movements leading up to the anticipated 2024 halving event.
-It encompasses various steps, including data collection, preprocessing, exploratory data analysis (EDA), model selection, training, evaluation, predictive analysis, fine-tuning, monitoring, and updating.
+This project analyses Bitcoin's price movements leading up to the anticipated 2024 halving event.
+It encompasses various steps, including data collection, preprocessing, exploratory data analysis (EDA), model selection, training, evaluation, predictive analysis, fine-tuning, monitoring and updating.

 If you find this project useful, kindly consider giving it a star ⭐ on GitHub.
 Contributions are also welcome!